diego-aquino/diego-aquino/README.md

   </span>
 </h2>

-*Frontend Developer*&nbsp; | *Undergraduate Computer Science Student at **UFCG** 🎓*
+*Software Developer*&nbsp; | *Undergraduate Computer Science Student at **UFCG** 🎓*

-- :star: I'm passionate about technology and how it can impact countless people's lives.
+- :star: I'm passionate about technology and how it can impact countless people's lives
-- :bulb: I enjoy applying my skills to solve real-world problems and deliver value to users through technology.
+- :bulb: I enjoy applying my skills to solve real-world problems and deliver value to users through technology
-- :seedling: I love building products and software solutions.
+- :seedling: I love building products and software solutions
-- :telescope: I'm continuously learning and expanding my skill set.
+- :telescope: I'm continuously learning
-- :rocket: I'm open to new challenges and opportunities.
+- :rocket: I'm open to new challenges and opportunities

 #### :zap: My stack
 <p>